-Bindlestiff Family Cirkus is now accepting submissions for the Bindlestiff First of May Award – a $500 to $1,000 development grant for full-length variety arts productions.
+The Bindlestiff First of May Award is a $500 to $2,000 development grant for full-length variety arts productions.

 Submissions are now open to solo artists or troupes wishing to apply for this year’s award.